kitplummer/modsofengent/msee_process_architecture.md

 12. Admin processes - run admin/management tasks as one-off processes

-It is definitely worth going through the deep dive for each section as the overarching focus in deliverability, scalability and maintainability.
+It is definitely worth going through the deep dive for each section on the 12-Factors site as the overarching focus covers deliverability, scalability and monitorability.

 ### Mobile